Inner Subtitle Icon

 About me

 My background is in speculative design, which trained me to think about implications before they become problems.
 That lens feels especially relevant now, as software becomes more personalized.
-I care about preserving ease-of-use while the ground shifts.

 EDUCATION